-To sum up, responsive design teams build a single site that works on a wide variety of devices, but they have to take into account content, design, and performance on each one to guarantee usability.
+In conclusion, responsive design teams create a single site that is compatible with many different devices, but they must take into account the content, design, and performance of each to ensure usability.

 Defining Responsive Design

-With RWD, a site’s layout changes depending on a user’s device, with one design used above a certain breakpoint and a another design used below it.
-The width of the browser is typically used to determine the breakpoints.
+As part of responsive web design (RWD), a site’s layout adapts to the user’s device, with one design used above a given breakpoint and another one used below it.
+The breakpoints are often calculated based on the width of the user’s browser window.

 Creating Usable Experiences